 They are more likely to become offenders or victims in their marriages too

 According to research, children who have grown up in an abusive household and experienced domestic violence during childhood are more likely to exhibit the same behaviours in their marriages too.
 Males are more likely to become abusers while females are more likely to become victims.
-Divorce rate is also higher for adults with abusive childhood.
+The divorce rate is also higher for adults with abusive childhood.

 In conclusion, witnessing and experiencing domestic violence in any form leaves a deep scar on any child.
 The trauma haunts them for their life and creates numerous issues that are difficult to solve.
 It not only affects their psychological well-being but physical health too.
 So, if you are suffering from domestic violence or know someone who does, do not hesitate to reach out for help.